Morgan-Jensen/code-diary/markdown/markdown-cheatsheet.md

 |This	| is		|
 |super	| cool		|
 ```
-The must be at least 3 dashes to seperate the headers
+The must be at least 3 dashes to seperate the headers.

 Colons align columns like this:
 	`:---` Left
 	`:---:` Center